Inference with Mondrian Random Forests: Introduction

-Section~\ref{sec:parameter_selection} discusses tuning parameter selection, beginning with a data-driven approach to selecting the crucial lifetime parameter using local polynomial estimation, alongside other practical suggestions.
-We also give advice on choosing the number of trees, and other parameters associated with the debiasing procedure.
+Section~\ref{sec:implementation} discusses implementation details and empirical results, beginning by presenting a data-driven approach to selecting the crucial lifetime parameter using polynomial estimation.
+We also give advice on choosing the number of trees, as well as other parameters associated with the debiasing procedure.
+Empirical simulation results are presented using synthetic data, demonstrating the practical value of our methods for optimal point estimation and feasible robust bias-corrected inference.